ekondayan/libiolink/README.md

 the master and return its raw response.
 This design decision was made for two reasons:

-- There is a plethora of network libraries out there and  there is no reason to duplicate their functionality
+- There is a plethora of networking libraries out there and  there is no reason to duplicate their functionality

 - You may want  to use one of your choice